Banner Photo Summer 2026

 Deaf Studies Program

 The Deaf Studies major complements many other academic programs offered at New Paltz and prepares students to work in a variety of settings in which knowledge of the American Deaf community and skill in American Sign Language are advantages.
-The Deaf Studies major pairs well with the following majors; Communication Disorders, Education/Special Education, Sociology, Psychology, and Political Science.
+The Deaf Studies major pairs well with the following majors and/or minors: Communication Disorders, Education/Special Education, Sociology, Psychology, and Political Science.

 What can I do with this major?